bitcoinops/bitcoinops.github.io/_includes/articles/cardcoins-rbf-batching.md

 "additive batching," emergent edge cases and dangerous failure scenarios present themselves.

-Additive RBF batching is a transaction construction protocol that leverages the rules of BIP125 to allow a transactor to introduce new outputs (and confirmed inputs) to a transaction in the mempool.
-This enables an enterprise to give users the experience of an instantaneous withdrawal while still retaining much of the fee savings from doing large batches of customer withdrawals at once.
+In additive RBF batching, the service provider introduces new outputs (and confirmed inputs) to a transaction in the mempool to incorporate new customer withdrawals into an unconfirmed transaction.
+This enables the service provider to give users the experience of an instantaneous withdrawal while still retaining much of the fee savings from doing large batches of customer withdrawals at once.
 As each customer requests a withdrawal, an output is added to the transaction in